-The Jean and Joe Platt Prize was established in 1977, and is awarded annually to a first-year student who distinguishes himself or herself through academic accomplishments and contributions to the life of the College.
+The Jean and Joe Platt Prize was established in 1977 and is awarded annually to a first-year student distinguished by their academic accomplishments and contributions to the life of the College.

 Bill Daub, associate dean for academic affairs and professor of chemistry, presented the award to Porter.
 “In addition to her excellent academic work with one of the highest GPAs of her class, she’s been a great contributor to the Mudd community, while keeping active in the world outside of our campus,” Daub says.

 During the spring 2019 semester, Porter was one of four presidents and a sustainability representative for Drinkward Residence Hall, playing an active role in the initiative to reduce the use of single-use bottles on campus.
 She also participated in The Claremont Colleges Orchestra as a second-chair violist.